John Leslie (TV presenter)

-Personal life
+Early life and career

 John Leslie Stott was born in Edinburgh, the brother of Grant Stott.
 He attended Liberton High School and James Gillespie's High School.
-He spent his early years in the church choir, studied music on leaving school, and worked as a DJ in Copenhagen.
+Leslie spent his early years in the church choir, studied music on leaving school, and worked as a DJ in Copenhagen.
+Prior to his television career he worked as a DJ in nightclubs in Edinburgh and Newcastle, becoming resident DJ at the Blu Bambu club.

 His first television work was on Yorkshire Television, when he hosted Music Box's all-night music show, Formula One which was the English language version of the German TV music show which was shown on Super Channel and in some ITV regions in 1987 and 1988 where he would link music performances from the German original from a UK studio, in 1989.

-Prior to his television career he worked as a DJ in nightclubs in Edinburgh and Newcastle, becoming resident DJ at the Blu Bambu club.
+Personal life

 Leslie had a widely publicised relationship with nurse Abi Titmuss, who became a star in her own right when a video Leslie filmed of her having sex with another woman was leaked.

-Football

 Leslie is also known for his affinity for football.
 He played in goal for the Scottish team in the Celebrity World Cup Soccer Six tournament, which took place on 14 May 2006 at St Andrew's, the home of Birmingham City.
 He is a supporter of Hibernian.

+Leslie now works in property development and lives with his girlfriend Kate Moore.